 This will allow them harden slightly to help prevent rot.
 You can also leave your potatoes whole if you are concerned about rot.

-Step 3: Prepare your container
+Step 3: Prepare your bucket or container

 I prefer to use fresh potting soil to reduce the risk of introducing any existing soil pathogens.